Giftea/whot/docs/source/index.rst

     'player_2': [7 CIRCLE, 3 SQUARE, 11 CROSS, 8 STAR]
    }

 To play a card, use the ``play`` method.
-The method can be used to select which of the current player's card to select and play with.
+This method allows you to select which of the current player's cards to play.

-Player one, who is the current can play any of their card provided it matches the suit or face of the pile card.
+Player one, who is the current player, can play any of their cards provided it matches the suit or face of the pile card.

 .. code-block:: python

    game.play(0)

-If they don't have the card they can use the ``market`` method to grab a new card.
+If they don't have a playable card, they can use the ``market`` method to draw a new card:

 .. code-block:: python